shoplukche/foxlim/README.md

 > [!CAUTION]
 >
-> Proton UI Refresh is still broken and custom stylesheets can only fix some of the superficial problems.
+> Proton UI Refresh is still broken and custom chrome stylesheets can only fix some of the superficial problems.
 >
 > https://discourse.mozilla.org/t/so-now-we-can-not-even-turn-off-proton/83108/